Where are you flying from?

 When is the cheapest time to take a Portugal tour?

-November through early March, leaving aside Christmas and New Year.
+Winter: November through early March, once you have stepped around Christmas and New Year.
 Tour prices fall 25 to 35% off the summer peak and flights from an EU hub drop to €40 to €100 return, while Lisbon stays mild and you can have Sintra's palaces almost to yourself.
 The trade-off is a wet, cool north and a dormant Douro, with most river cruises paused from December to early March.
 For the best balance of price and weather, aim for the shoulder months — May, June, late September or October are 15 to 25% cheaper than July and August in far kinder conditions.
-Our best time to visit Portugal guide has the month-by-month detail.
+If you want it month by month, including exactly where the Douro harvest spike falls, our best time to visit Portugal guide lays the whole calendar out.

 How much extra does the flight add to a Portugal tour?

 From Europe, Portugal has some of the cheapest seats going: the budget carriers (Ryanair, easyJet, Vueling, Wizz) run €60 to €140 return in shoulder season and €180 to €280 at the summer peak into Lisbon, Porto or Faro, while TAP and the full-service lines sit at €90 to €180 in shoulder.
 From the US, reckon US$500 to US$850 return in shoulder and up to US$1,300 in summer, direct to Lisbon on TAP from the East Coast.
 From Canada, C$750 to C$1,300; from Australia, A$1,900 to A$3,600 on a roughly 24-hour Gulf or Asian routing.
 Flying open-jaw into Porto and home from Lisbon usually costs nothing extra on TAP's domestic network.
-Multiday.tours shows the live flight price from your airport, in your currency, beside the tour so you see the all-in total before booking.
+Run the search here and we put a live fare from your own airport next to the tour in your currency, so the all-in total is on screen before you book either half.